scaramangagency/trustpilot/README.md

 ## Using Trustpilot in your templates

 There are a variety of variables you can use in your templates.
+Note that each variable returns an object without any styling, so it's on the developer to take those object and add the appropriate markup and styling.

+### On Caching

+This plugin will make a request to the Trustpilot API for every request.
+We recommend that the output of the call can be cached either natively with Craft or with a static page cache (which should already be included on your website if it's been efficiently optimised).

 ### getAllReviews